Sustainable sourcing – our private label products

 Environmental Performance Evaluation

-Our strategy to improve supply chain environmental performance and development of the Cleaner In Production programme is detailed on the eight-stage process (from research to application and and analysis).
+Our strategy is to improve supply chain environmental performance and development of the Cleaner In Production program.
+The updated progress roadmap is available in detail above.
+This road map showcases the progress and results to date and our next phase.
 Through this we aim to support and encourage our suppliers with their approach to environmental management improvements.

 About ‘better cotton’